 Once I got settled into the routine of university, I become much better at planning ahead and began to really enjoy cooking my dinners.
 I also become very fond of dishes I could cook and freeze to take the pressure off during exam time.
 My all time favourite is savoury mince – due to cost and practicality one of the few meat options I routinely ate.
 It is just SO versatile.
-Here is my basic savoury mince recipe and ideas for way to enjoy it:
+Here is my basic savoury mince recipe and some ideas for ways to enjoy it:

 - 1 tablespoon oil

-- 1 teaspoon crushed garlic (approx 2 cloves)
+- 1 teaspoon crushed garlic

-- 500 g mince
+- 500 g lean or extra lean beef mince

-- 2 tins chopped, peeled tomatoes
+- 1 x (400g) tin chopped, peeled tomatoes

 - 1 teaspoon sugar